CigarsSmoker/Clone/The-popup-panel.md

 - Dark green: the cell is affected by an _allow_ rule.
 - Pale green: the cell inherit an _allow_ rule by virtue of uMatrix's rule-propagation logic.

 The matrix is a view on the current state of the temporary ruleset.
-The temporary ruleset is always what uMatrix uses to decide whether a network request must be blocked or allowed.
+The temporary ruleset is always what uMatrix uses to decide whether a resource must be blocked or allowed.

 The matrix will however also show you the permanent rule assigned to a cell, if any: the little triangle in the top left corner of a cell when present represent a permanent rule that exists for that cell.